JmeG/zendesk-salesforce-sdk/README.md

-# Force.com Toolkit for Zendesk
+# Zendesk SDK for Salesforce

-The Force.com Toolkit for Zendesk allows your Force.com apps to call the Zendesk Core [ API](https://developer.zendesk.com/rest_api).
+The Zendesk SDK for Salesforce allows your Force.com apps to call the Zendesk Core [ API](https://developer.zendesk.com/rest_api).
 The library provides a set of Apex classes, such as `ZendeskUsersAPI` and `ZendeskTicketsAPI`, that model Zendesk Objects `Users` and `Tickets`.

 Included in this repository are a number of sample Visualforce pages and controllers that demonstrate in more detail how the library can be used.